 The bonds you form in college can last your lifetime if you invest in the people who are truly supportive and reliable.
 Don't overlook people who seem like they want to have that kind of friendship with you.

-You can gain valuable experiences and new connections that greatly boost your chances of getting future opportunities, both in college and in your career.
-(After all, success often hinges on the people you know.)
+You can gain valuable experiences and new connections that greatly boost your chances of getting future opportunities in college and your career.
+Success often hinges on the people you know.

 You might feel embarrassed, but the people you ask may feel flattered by it.
 Plus, it gives them a chance to feel good by doing good.
 Remember that plenty of people have been through the same challenges, so don't hesitate to approach older peers such as your resident advisor or your professors' teaching assistants.

 We all deserve the chance to change, grow, and expand our horizons.
 So if you want to be supported in your own journey, support the journeys of others.